michaelcullum/fig-standards/bylaws/001-voting-protocol.md

 1. Only voting members and FIG Secretaries may initiate a call for votes on a measure.

-2. Only voting members may vote on a measure.
+2. Only voting members, whom are in place at the beginning of a vote, may vote on a measure.

 3. The time limit on a vote is 14 days from the time of the call for votes, or until all voting members have cast their vote, whichever comes first.
 Votes